Consensys/doc.ethsigner/docs/HowTo/Extending-EthSigner/Add-Signer.md

 # Creating an external signer for EthSigner

-EthSigner supports the implementation of additional external signers in same way as Hashicorp Vault.
+EthSigner supports the implementation of more external signers in same way as Hashicorp Vault.

 To create an external signer: